 Problem Solution Referrals do not convince people to attend.
 Work with healthcare professionals, so that they understand and promote the benefits of diabetes education; encourage healthcare professionals to attend taster sessions of local courses.
 Location and timing of courses; long waiting times can deter people.
 Consult people with diabetes to identify convenient venues and times; commission courses at the scale required by the local population to create more options; consider using trained lay educators (paired with healthcare professionals) to scale up provision of Type 2 education.
-Off-putting terminology - for example, the term 'structured education' is widely used, but has negative associations for some people, particularly those who did not enjoy school 22 .
+Off-putting terminology - for example, the term 'structured education' is widely used, but has negative associations for some people, particularly those who did not enjoy school 23 .
 Develop more compelling marketing and distribute this widely; collect and evaluate patient feedback.
 Lack of data on who is and is not attending courses; low uptake from hard to reach groups.
 Use an electronic administration system to identify and follow up non-attendees; collect patient feedback; consider targeted courses for specific groups.

-In Lambeth and Southwark, for example, the Diabetes Modernisation Initiative increased attendances by some 80 per cent over three years23.
+In Lambeth and Southwark, for example, the Diabetes Modernisation Initiative increased attendances by some 80 per cent over three years24.
 As part of this, materials for patients were designed in collaboration with the local Healthwatch and dropped the term 'education' altogether, instead using the phrase 'learn about your diabetes'.

-Likewise, in Bexley improving access to diabetes education courses was made a priority during a recent diabetes service redesign.
+Likewise, in Bexley improving access to diabetes education courses was made a priority during a diabetes service redesign.
 Local healthcare professionals were engaged and people with diabetes consulted to identify convenient venues.

-As a result, attendance at X-PERT increased from only 40 people in 2009 to over 1,000 in 2010, on average reducing attendees' HbA1c level by 1.3 percentage points24.
+As a result, the CCG achieved its target of reaching 50% of people with Type 2 diabetes who were in the first year of diagnosis.
+Attendance at X-PERT increased from only 40 people in 2009 to over 1,000 in 2010, on average reducing attendees' HbA1c level by 1.3 percentage points25.